essential-randomness/essential-random/src/content/posts/rebuilding-community-on-the-web/_socials/part-1/twitter.md

 ---
 ---
 It's (finally) time!
-A whole year after my CitrusCon talk, and 10 days before my NEXT one, part 1 of "Rebuilding Community on the (fujo)Web" is on my blog!
+A year after my CitrusCon24 talk & 10 days before my next, Part 1 of my "Rebuilding Community" series is on my blog.

-This talk explores how indie social software projects are set up to fail, and what to do about it.
+This part explores why many indie social projects are caught in a "Downward Spiral" of disillusionment and burnout.

 https://www.essentialrandomness.com/posts/rebuilding-community-on-the-web/part-1

 +++

-In the first part of this 4 parts talk, I explore what I called the "Downward Spiral", which traps project runners (and users) in a cycle of burnout, disillusionment, and outsized expectations, which then leads to even more burnout, disillusionment, and outsized expectations.
+What's the "Downward Spiral"?

+It's the vicious cycle where project runner burnout, user disillusionment, and impossible expectations feed each other.
+This makes it harder for the next project to get off the ground, and breeds resentment even within aligned communities.
+On\&on...

 +++

-"Real solutions" will have to wait for the next parts!
-In the meantime, this part talks about the solutions people want to desperately believe will fix this: doing less, raising more funds, and reducing costs via volunteers recruitment (spoiler: they don't)
+In this first part, I also look at the common "solutions" we desperately want to believe would work, but that are anything but straightforward:

+\- Reducing scope (doing less)

+\- Raising more funds

+\- Relying on volunteers

+Featuring: one of my favorite charts 👇as they say, "ouch"

 +++

+In the next part, we'll explore THE core issue we must fix, one that (once you see it) explains so much of... everything: our relationship to power.

-If you're tired of seeing good projects fail and want to understand the systemic forces at play, this talk is for you.
-You can catch it all on YouTube (), or you can read the rest as I publish over the next few days!
+You can watch the full original talk on YouTube (https://www.youtube.com/watch?v=tFx4XAOnFVE) or follow along as I post the rest in the next days!

-See you at CitrusCon with its spiritual successor, one year later!
++++

+See you soon at @CitrusCon for my new talk (and spiritual successor): "Working Together in a Dying World".

+In the meantime, if this presentation convinced you I know what I'm doing (I do), support my work to fix this whole mess on Patreon: https://www.patreon.com/c/fujocoded